July 22 2006 (Refreshed July 29, 2012; Checked Oct 7 2019)

 Ask Your Students — When and Where?

 Here’s how you might ask your students about what really worked for them.
 First of all, avoid using any kind of formal survey for this question.
 Rather, simply create a place on the course site for students to informally share some ideas and preferences.
-Encourage them to think about this question as if they were sitting down and having coffee or talking on the phone with you and their fellow students.
-This place on the course site can be a course blog area, or a cyber café discussion forum, or a forum labeled for “My best course experience.”
+Encourage them to think about this question as if they were having coffee or talking with you and their fellow students.
+This place can be a course blog area, or a cyber café discussion forum, or simply a forum labeled for “My best course experience.”

 After you have created the space for your learners’ ideas, post an announcement asking them to respond to one or more of these questions.
 The last week of a course is a good time to do this, but it doesn’t hurt to ask it earlier.